awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/1_Grant_permissions.md

 ### Permissions

-We will need to install 2 things to ensure DataCollection account can collect information accross all accounts in the AWS Organization.
+We will need to install 2 IAM roles to ensure DataCollection account can collect information accross all accounts in the AWS Organization.
-1. A Role [WA-Lambda-Assume-Role-Management-Account](https://aws-well-architected-labs.s3-us-west-2.amazonaws.com/Cost/Labs/300_Optimization_Data_Collection/Management.yaml) for read only access from Data Collection account to the Management account.
+1. One Role [WA-Lambda-Assume-Role-Management-Account](https://aws-well-architected-labs.s3-us-west-2.amazonaws.com/Cost/Labs/300_Optimization_Data_Collection/Management.yaml) for read only access from Data Collection account to the Management account.
-2. A StackSet that will deploy a [read only role](/Cost/300_Optimization_Data_Collection/Code/optimisation_read_only_role.yaml) in each Linked accout of Organization.
+2. A second [read only role](/Cost/300_Optimization_Data_Collection/Code/optimisation_read_only_role.yaml) must be installed in each Linked accout of Organization via a StackSet.

 ### 1/2 Role for Management Account